griptape-ai/griptape-docs/docs/griptape-framework/drivers/image-query-drivers.md

 ## OpenAiVisionImageQueryDriver

 !!! info
     This Driver defaults to using the `gpt-4-vision-preview` model.
 As other multimodal models are released, they can be specified using the `model` field.
-In order to tune `max_ouput_tokens`, see [OpenAI's documentation](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) for more information on how to relate token count to response length.
+In order to tune `max_tokens`, see [OpenAI's documentation](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) for more information on how to relate token count to response length.

 The [OpenAiVisionImageQueryDriver](../../reference/griptape/drivers/image_query/openai_vision_image_query_driver.md) is used to query images using the OpenAI Vision API.
 Here is an example of how to use it: